lealarcon/rule-of-thumb-front/README.md

 ## Let's run it easier .... use docker!!!
 Don't you want to download the front-end and the back-end repo?? let's use docker.
-I have previously created some docker images to run this tutorial.
+I have previously created some docker images to run this project.

 First, Install docker in your machine following the tutorial in https://www.docker.com/  , if you are using a linux distribution, make sure to install docker-compose.